Assessment & Strategic Plan

 Assessment Infrastructure

-Mercy College leadership endorses a robust assessment infrastructure, and provides the human, financial and technological resources necessary to sustain it.
+Mercy University leadership endorses a robust assessment infrastructure, and provides the human, financial and technological resources necessary to sustain it.
 The assessment support structure includes the following offices and committees: